Continuously export Microsoft Defender for Cloud data

 - System updates should be installed on your machines

-To include the findings with these recommendations, enable the include security findings option.
+To include the findings with these recommendations, set Include security findings to Yes.

-You can also send the data to an Event hubs or Log Analytics workspace in a different tenant.
+You can also send the data to an event hub or Log Analytics workspace in a different tenant.